Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/mobile-demo-with-vps.md

 ## 1. Install the Android Demo App

+### Downlaad the APK

+From the official [Interstellar GitHub Release](https://github.com/Interstellar-Network/containers/releases/tag/dev1) (specific APK preconfigured to connect to `localhost`)
+- `androidApp-arm64-release.apk` for Android devices or emulators on Mac M1/M2/M3
+- `androidApp-x86_64-release.apk` for emulators on Windows or Mac intel

 ### Option 1: Physical Device

 [How to install an APK on Android](https://www.lifewire.com/install-apk-on-android-4177185)

-1. Download the APK from the official [Interstellar GitHub Release](https://github.com/Interstellar-Network/wallet-app/releases/tag/milestone1)
-2. Transfer it to your phone.
+1. Transfer it to your phone.
-3. Allow app installation from external sources
+2. Allow app installation from external sources
-4. Install the APK
+3. Install the APK

 :::warning
 Ensure that your device is configured for english language